Spirit Airlines Inc. (SAVE) Shares Soar Above 1-Year High

 Many brokerage firms have already submitted their reports for SAVE stocks, with Deutsche Bank repeating the rating for SAVE by listing it as a “Hold.”
 The predicted price for SAVE in the upcoming period, according to Deutsche Bank is $24 based on the research report published on December 20th of the previous year 2022.

-Volatility was left at 2.27%, however, over the last 30 days, the volatility rate increased by 2.35%, as shares sank -0.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.04% lower at present.
+Volatility was left at 2.29%, however, over the last 30 days, the volatility rate increased by 2.31%, as shares surge +2.91% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.95% lower at present.

 Stock Fundamentals for SAVE